Retail trade turnover in March 2020 Swiss retail trade fell in March 2020 as a result of the COVID-19 pandemic by a marked 6.2%

 Swiss retail trade turnover rises in August

-01.06.2021 - Turnover adjusted for sales days and holidays rose in the retail sector by 34.8% in nominal terms in April 2021 compared with the previous year.
-This is the sharpest increase since the start of the time series in January 2000 and is in large part due to the weak April 2020, during which the Covid-19 safety measures came into effect.
-Seasonally adjusted, nominal turnover fell by 4.3% compared with the previous month.
+30.04.2020 - Turnover adjusted for sales days and holidays fell in the retail sector by 6.2% in nominal terms in March 2020 compared with the previous year.
+Seasonally adjusted, nominal turnover fell by 6.0% compared with the previous month.
+Following the COVID-19 pandemic, turnover slumped markedly in some sectors.
 These are provisional findings from the Federal Statistical Office (FSO).

-Real turnover adjusted for sales days and holidays rose in the retail sector by 35.7% in April 2021 compared with the previous year.
+Real turnover adjusted for sales days and holidays fell in the retail sector by 5.6% in March 2020 compared with the previous year.
 Real growth takes inflation into consideration.
-Compared with the previous month, real, seasonally adjusted retail trade turnover registered a decline of 4.4%.
+Compared with the previous month, real, seasonally adjusted retail trade turnover registered a decline of 6.2%.

-Adjusted for sales days and holidays, the retail sector excluding service stations showed a 35.1% increase in nominal turnover in April 2021 compared with April 2020 (in real terms +36.2%).
-Service stations recorded a nominal turnover increase of 30.9% (in real terms +13.5%).
+Adjusted for sales days and holidays, the retail sector excluding service stations showed a 4.5% decrease in nominal turnover in March 2020 compared with March 2019 (in real terms –4.0%).
+This resulted in reductions in turnover for service stations of 26% (in real terms –21.6%).

-Excluding service stations, the retail sector showed a seasonally adjusted decline in nominal turnover of 4.6% compared with the previous month (in real terms –4.8%).
-Retail sales of food, drinks and tobacco registered a nominal minus of 0.8% (in real terms –1.3%).
-The non-food sector showed a minus of 7.0% (in real terms –7.2%).
+Excluding service stations, the retail sector showed a seasonally adjusted decline in nominal turnover of 5.1% compared with the previous month (in real terms –5.3%).
+Retail sales of food, drinks and tobacco registered a plus of 3.8% (in real terms +2.8%).
+The non-food sector showed a minus of 14.2% (in real terms –14.3%).

 Download press release